TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Preliminaries

-which is considered as a shift of the probability that $z_j$ is sampled from the data distribution.
+which is considered as a shift of the probability that $z_j$ occurs in the data distribution.
 The influence of the data $z_j$ on the model parameter $\hat\theta$ is defined as its increase rate with respect to this perturbation: